a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 I'll be performing these steps in Windows 10 at a PowerShell prompt, but it should work equally well on a Mac or in Linux.

 >You may notice in the examples that my command prompt looks a bit different from yours.
 This is because I'm using [Cmder](http://cmder.net/) instead of the native Windows PowerShell prompt.
-It supports more colors than the native command prompt (something which is nice when using tools like Vagrant that are ported from an environment that has a 256 color command prompt) and becauase it adds some visual distinction to when I'm working inside or outside of the VM.
+It supports more colors than the native command prompt (something which is nice when using tools like Vagrant that are ported from an environment that has a 256 color command prompt) and because it adds some visual distinction to when I'm working inside or outside of the VM.
 In any of the examples, if the line starts with a `λ` I'm working on my native OS, and not inside the VM.

 ## Vagrant Up!
 Let's start by creating a directory anywhere on your machine.
 First change to a working directory somewhere, then create a new folder to house our vagrant project, then change to that directory.
 I'm going to use `c:\vagrantdemo` for demonstration purposes.